webdevelopers-eu/javascript-dna/README.md

 dna({
         'id': 'jquery',
         'load': '/libs/jquery.min.js',
-        'eval': 'window'
+        'context': 'window'
     }, {
         'id': 'jquery:iPop',
         'require': 'jquery',
         'load': '/libs/jquery.ipop.js',
-        'eval': 'window'
+        'context': 'window'
     });

 dna('jquery:iPop', callback);
 ```
-Most of older scripts can be specified using `id` attribute and executed using `eval` type `window`.
+Most of older scripts can be specified using `id` attribute and executed using `context` type `window`.
 To support newer scripts (like AMD scripts) use [custom factories](#custom-script-evaluation) that you can tailor to fit any framework and/or your special needs.

 ## Experimental Features